- Current students

 Our commitment to you

-Before laying a formal complaint, non-academic or academic, you must first seek to resolve the issue informally.
-You can do this by discussing your concern with your Lecturer, Programme Co-ordinator, Academic Programme Manager, Head of School or by accessing one of our Student Support Services.
+Before pursuing a formal complaint or appeal, you are encouraged to resolve any concerns informally.
+You can do this by discussing your concern with your Lecturer, Programme Coordinator, Academic Programme Manager, or Head of School or accessing one of Unitec’s Student Support Services.
 Unitec also offers Te Hohourongo (PDF, 44.2KB), an ancestral conflict resolution process.

-Please take a few moments to read through our Student Complaints Resolution Policy and Student Complaints Resolution Procedures.
+Please take a few moments to read through our Ākonga Concerns and Complaints Policy (PDF, 181KB) and Ākonga (Student) Complaints Procedure.

 How to make a formal complaint

-Before making a formal complaint, please seek advice from the range of Student Support Services, including the Student Advocate.
+- Before making a formal complaint, please seek advice from the range of Student Support Services, including the Student Advocate.
 The team can often assist in resolving issues and concerns informally, which can be quicker.

-- Please complete and email the Notice of Formal Complaint Form (PDF, 76KB) and send it to the email address provided within the form.
+- Please complete the Notice of Formal Complaint Form (PDF, 76KB) and send it to the email address provided within the form.

 How the formal complaint process works